Corrective exercise training is becoming significantly in demand as personal training is more and more specialized.

 Will there you have it ladies and gentlemen, the breakdown of the top three corrective exercise certifications on the market.

-Out of all three of the certifications, I would have to recommend the NASM CES as my favorite one currently.
+Out of all three of the certifications, I have to recommend the NASM CES as my favorite one currently.
+The ISSA certification is fairly new but I really like their study materials and I’m sure there will be a very well-recognized certification.

 I like their study materials as well as how they integrate well with the optimum training model that I use on a day-to-day basis.